croucherk/SANS-Holiday-Hack-2023/challenges/luggage-lock.md

 ## Our Attack Methodology

-The following YouTube video is especially helpful in maturing our attack methodology:
+The following YouTube video is especially helpful in developing our attack methodology:

 [YouTube: KringleCon Lock Talk by Chirs Elgee](https://www.youtube.com/watch?v=ycM1hBSEyog)